WHO IS SHANE DUTKA?

 I Googled it…. all of it.

 Admittedly, I probably consumed too much information and didn’t take enough action, but I’m an analytical and accountant at heart.
-So I needed to understand all the forces at play before moving forward.

 I think I spent at least 6 months trying to get a logo together, a website, and start designing the bow ties I wanted to manufacture.

-I worked with freelancers I found on Upwork to design the products, negotiated with manufacturers in China to get the product made, and contracted with freight forwarders to sort out the logistics to get the bow ties shipped across the Pacific Ocean through customs and to my house in Washington D.C.
+I worked with freelancers I found on Upwork to design the bow ties, negotiated with manufacturers in China to get the product made, and contracted with freight forwarders to sort out the logistics to get the bow ties shipped across the Pacific Ocean through customs and to my house in Washington D.C.

 Below is a picture of me opening up my first box of brand new bow ties, hurray!